philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The purpose of our lives is to be happy." — Dalai Lama
+> "You must be the change you wish to see in the world." — Mahatma Gandhi
-*Updated on 2025-08-29*
+*Updated on 2025-08-30*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).